galasa-dev/automation/README.md

 - The noPush parameter allows you to choose whether you want to push the image built to the given destination (imageName).
 - The array, 'buildArgs', is used to pass any arguments needed into the Dockerfile.

 The task uses kaniko-executor image to perform kaniko commands.
-This image is stored in [harbor](https://harbor.galasa.dev/harbor/projects/5/repositories/kaniko-executor/artifacts-tab).
+This image is from gcr.io (Google Container Registry).

 ### maven-build